A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Introduction

 Thanks to recent space telescope missions such as \textit{Kepler} \citep{Borucki2010Sci} and TESS \citep{Ricker2014SPIE} and to the follow-up missions using ground telescopes, a large number ($\gtrsim$ 5500) of exoplanets have been detected.
 A significant fraction of them is orbiting a low-mass main-sequence star that possesses a convective envelope, similarly to our solar-system planets.
 High-quality observational data enable us to obtain precise stellar, planetary, and orbital parameters of numerous star-planet systems \citep[e.g., NASA Exoplanet Archive;][]{Akeson2013PASP} and to reveal unexpectedly great diversity of star-planet systems \citep[see, e.g.,][]{Winn2015ARAA,Jontof-Hutter2019AREPS}.

 One of the representative examples that are not common in the Solar system is close-in Jovian planets.
-The firstly discovered exoplanet was such a ``hot Jupiter'', 51 Pegasi b orbiting a solar-like star \citep{MayorQueloz1995Nat}, and since then, hot Jupiters have been observed at a high frequency, whereas there is a caveat that hot Jupiters are preferentially identified by the radial velocity and planetary transit techniques.
+The firstly discovered exoplanet orbiting a solar-like star was such a ``hot Jupiter'', 51 Pegasi b \citep{MayorQueloz1995Nat}, and since then, hot Jupiters have been observed at a high frequency, whereas there is a caveat that hot Jupiters are preferentially identified by the radial velocity and planetary transit techniques.
 They are commonly considered to have formed beyond the ice line and migrated inward to their current positions \citep[see, e.g.,][]{DawsonJohnson2018ARAA, Fortney2021JGR}.
 The migration of planets is induced by interactions with the central star, disk, and other planets/companions \citep[see, e.g.,][Section 10.10 and 10.11]{Perryman2018}.

 In particular, the tidal interaction between a low-mass star and a close-in Jovian exoplanet is one of the key mechanisms of the star-planet interaction.
 The tidal dissipation in the stellar interior, which we focus on hereafter, plays an important role in the last phase of planetary migration.
-Specifically, the tidal interaction transports the orbital angular momentum (AM) to the stellar spin, reducing the semi-major axis, and obliquity of the planetary orbit \citep[][]{Darwin1880RSPT,Zahn1977AA, Hut1981AA, Barker2009MNRAS}.
-While the orbital decay is confirmed for only one system, WASP-12 b \citep[e.g.,][]{Yee2020ApJL}, low-obliquity trends in close-in companions orbiting a low-mass star are acquired statistically \citep{Winn2010ApJ,Albrecht2012ApJ, Albrecht2022PASP}.
+Specifically, when the stellar spin is slow, the tidal interaction transports the orbital angular momentum (AM) to the stellar spin, reducing the semi-major axis and spin-orbit inclination angle of the planetary orbit \citep[][]{Darwin1880RSPT,Zahn1977AA, Hut1981AA, Barker2009MNRAS}.
+While the orbital decay is confirmed for only one system, WASP-12 b \citep[e.g.,][]{Yee2020ApJL}, low-inclination trends in close-in companions orbiting around a low-mass star are acquired statistically \citep{Winn2010ApJ,Albrecht2012ApJ, Albrecht2022PASP}.
 Also, the AM transport causes a spin-up of the host star, and this tendency is observationally obtained by the statistical examination \citep{Tejada-Arevalo2021ApJ}.
 In addition to the spin-up effect, the tidal interaction has also attracted attention in terms of stellar magnetism because it may increase stellar magnetic activity \citep{Cuntz2000ApJ}.
 However, despite the importance, quantitatively consistent treatment of the efficiency of the tidal interaction has yet to be established because of both theoretical and observational difficulties.

 First, the tidal interaction is a complex problem that is composed of multiple nonlinear processes \citep[e.g.,][see also Section \ref{subsubsec:tide_torque}]{Ogilvie2014ARAA}, making self-consistent quantitative discussion a challenging task.
 Additionally, the low-mass stars also lose their AM through the magnetic braking effect \citep{WeberDavis1967ApJ, Kawaler1988ApJ, Matt2012ApJ, Shoda2020ApJ}.
 When considering both the magnetic braking effect and tidal interaction, the co-evolution of AM is expected to exhibit complicated behaviors \citep{Dobbs-Dixon2004ApJ, Barker2009MNRAS, Damiani2015AA, Gallet2019AA, Benbakoura2019AA}.